Understanding Obesity in Cats and How to Get Them Healthy

 Exercise is another important part of the weight loss equation.

-Indoor Cats – Otherwise we need to get them moving at home.
+Indoor Cats – Get them moving at home.
 Interactive toys that mimic the random, quick motions of prey in the wild should entice most cats.
-Schedule twice daily play sessions with your feline and use imaginative toys to get the job done.
+Schedule twice daily play sessions with your feline using these three indoor cat games a try

 Boring indoor environments can be a contributing factor to obesity in cats.
 Environmental enrichment can help a cat become more active and expend energy to obtain its food.
 Try hiding food throughout the house in multiple dishes so your cat has to “hunt” for it.
 Other items that can be provided to increase activity include climbing towers, window perches, scratching posts and cat toys.